jonidaniel/data-science-and-machine-learning/meteorite-geospatial-data-visualization/README.md

    - `my-put-meteorite-data-fn.py`

-     This script is originally situated in my AWS environment as a Lambda function, and it doesn't work here as a standalone executable.
-Over at AWS it functions as the first phase of the backend process of my [Data Science Project: Geospatial Meteorite Data Visualization.](https://www.jonimakinen.com/mywork/meteorites-fi.html)
+     This script is originally situated in [my AWS environment](https://github.com/jonidaniel/my-aws-environment) as a Lambda function, so it doesn't work here as a standalone executable.
+Over at AWS it acts as the first phase of the backend process of my [Data Science Project: Geospatial Meteorite Data Visualization.](https://www.jonimakinen.com/mywork/meteorites-fi.html)

 ## Author